0Kaju12/BDA-LAB/README.md

 Clone this repository to your local machine using git clone https://github.com/your-username/bda-labs.git.
 Navigate to the project directory: cd bda-labs.

-Open the index.html file in your preferred web browser.
+Open the index.html file in your preferred web browsers.